Economy Versus Disease Spread: Reopening Mechanisms for COVID 19: Baseline and Proposed Mechanisms

-\paragraph{Proposed Group Scheduling Mechanisms} We study a family of \emph{group scheduling} mechanisms and highlight specific mechanisms within the family -- one, in particular, that epitomizes the optimal trade off between damping COVID-19 spread and increased economic activity.
-Group scheduling partitions the population into different (randomly chosen) groups and schedules each group on different days with possible gaps between the schedules.
+We study a family of \emph{group scheduling} mechanisms and highlight specific mechanisms within the family -- one, in particular, that epitomizes the optimal trade off between dampening COVID-19 spread and increasing in-person activity.
+Group scheduling partitions the population into different \emph{randomly} chosen groups and schedules each group on different days with possible gaps between the schedules.
 A gap is when no group is scheduled.
-More precisely, a group scheduling mechanism is characterized by three parameters $g,d,$ and $t$, where $g$ is the number of groups, $d$ is number of days a group is continuously scheduled, and $t$ is the gap between the schedules.
+More precisely, a group scheduling mechanism is characterized by three parameters $g$, $d$, and $t$, where $g$ is the number of groups, $d$ is number of days a group is continuously scheduled, and $t$ is the gap between the schedules.
 We call this a \emph{$(g,d,t)$ schedule}.
 The normal five day work week schedule is $(1,5,2)$, where the entire workforce is just one group scheduled continuously for five days with two days off.
-A quintessential group schedule example that we highlight is the $(2,5,0)$ schedule ($(2,4,0)$ also has quite similar performance with the same economic output --- see below).
-It partitions individuals into two groups scheduled alternatively for five days each without any break between cycles.
+A quintessential group schedule example that we highlight is the $(2,5,0)$ schedule ($(2,4,0)$ also has quite similar performance --- see below).
+This schedule partitions individuals into two groups scheduled alternatively for five days each without any break between cycles.
 Thus, individuals cycle between five days of work and five days (quarantined) at home.